| Ko

 Multi-Container Development with Docker Compose

-Docker Compose is a tool for defining and running multi-container Docker applications that uses YAML files to configure application services, allows you to create and start all services with a single command, ensures consistency between development and production environments, and simplifies the management of complex multi-container architectures.
+Docker Compose is a tool for defining and running multi-container Docker applications.
+It uses YAML files to configure services, lets you start the full stack with a single command, helps keep development and production environments consistent, and simplifies the management of complex container setups.
 Docker Compose Overview What is Docker Compose?
 Docker Compose is a tool for defining, running, and managing applications composed of multiple containers.
 It allows you to declaratively define services, networks, and volumes in a docker-compose.yml file and manage the entire application stack with a single command. ...

 Optimizing Docker Image Size